 When Matt Donohue was hired as the head coach of the CUA women’s basketball team, he vowed to turn the Cardinals into a championship-level program.
-After only five seasons at the helm, consider the mission accomplished.
-Donohue has guided Cardinals to their second Landmark Conference championship (2011-12 and 2012-13) and their second consecutive 20+ win season with 27 wins during the 2012-13 campaign.
-His challenge now is to keep the Cardinals on top.
+After eight seasons at the helm, consider the mission accomplished.
+Donohue has guided Cardinals three Landmark Conference championships (2011-12, 2012-13, and 2014-15), one ECAC championship (2013-14) and three 20+ win season, including 27 wins during the 2012-13 campaign.
+Now in is ninth season, his challenge now is to keep the Lady Cards on top.

 As the Cardinals continue to grow as a program, Donohue continues to instill in his players the goal of being yearly contenders in the Landmark Conference while emphasizing the importance of academic excellence in the classroom.
 As a result of that emphasis the Cardinals have continued their rise in the conference while maintaining an exceptional grade point average of 3.47 during Donohue’s tenure.

-Last season, Donohue led the Cardinals to 22 overall wins and a program-best 11 Landmark Conference victories.
+The 2011-12 season, Donohue led the Cardinals to 22 overall wins and 11 Landmark Conference victories.
 CUA became the first school in conference history to win a postseason game on the road, and Donohue’s squad did it twice, culminating with a win over No. 10 Juniata on February 25 to propel the Cards to their first conference title and NCAA Tournament appearance.

 Three of Donohue’s student-athletes were named to the All-Landmark Conference Teams, including Jill Woerner, who also earned All-Region and ECAC All-Star accolades.
 Earlier in the season, Woerner became the 18th woman in school history to eclipse 1,000 career points.